mongodb/genny/docs/using.md

 4. Use the preprocessor on the resultant config, evaluating all `LoadConfig`, `ActorTemplate`, and other keywords recursively.
 Injection of the `PhaseTimingRecorder` default Actor occurs while evaluating the `Actors` list.
 5. Output the result to `./build/WorkloadOutput/workload`.
 6. Run the workload.

+Note that the final results of the above can be viewed with `./run-genny evaluate`.
+This is extremely useful for debugging.

 <a id="orgd6b0450"></a>